 There’s no replacement for displacement…

 Or, that’s how most large truck owners reasoned for many years.
 Recently though, we’re seeing large trucks being produced with smaller displacement engines.
-With gas prices constantly on the increase and manufactures under constant pressure to develop safer, greener vehicles, it appears the big displacement trucks are becoming a thing of the past.
+With gas prices constantly on the increase and manufacturers under constant pressure to develop safer greener vehicles, it appears that big displacement trucks are becoming a thing of the past.

-The 3.5 is a more proven platform, being introduced in the F150 since 2009.
-It’s proven to be reliable, robust and durable with a proven track record.
+The 3.5 is a more proven platform, having been introduced in the F150 in 2009.
+It’s proven to be reliable, robust, and durable with a proven track record.
 When it comes to towing the 3.5 is a freight train, so it comes down to what you’re looking for in a truck.
-The engine has good longevity if owners stick to the maintenance schedule and use only high quality oil and lubricants.
+The engine has good longevity if owners stick to the maintenance schedule and use only high-quality oil and lubricants.
 The average trouble-free mileage for the 3.5 EcoBoost engine is about 200k-250k miles, thereafter it’s down to the owner to keep it going.

-F-150 2.7 Eco Boost has been around for over 5 years with a updated Gen2 released in 2018.
+F-150 2.7 Eco Boost has been around for over 5 years with an updated Gen2 released in 2018.
 This is enough time to prove its worth.
-In many cases its not the engine that becomes problematic, but rather the complex electrical systems and management aids being implemented to these vehicles, which makes them appear niggly.
+In many cases, it’s not the engine that becomes problematic, but rather the complex electrical systems and management aids being implemented in these vehicles, which makes them appear niggly.